yeti-ink/yeti-docs/docs/main/intro.md

 Bitcoin transactions are slow and expensive.
 There are not nearly as many attractive yield earning opportunities in DeFi for people to put their precious Bitcoin to work for them. $YTC, through the Yeti protocol, can solve many of these problems and more, generating immense value for our users in the process.

-As the Yeti ink ecosystem grows over time, the potential future applications are quite literally endless.
-And, as you proceed through this documentation and learn more about how the Yeti ink. protocol works, we will explore some of that potential in more detail.
+As the Yeti Defi ecosystem grows over time, the potential future applications are quite literally endless.
+And, as you proceed through this documentation and learn more about how the Yeti Defi protocol works, we will explore some of that potential in more detail.